Library Reading Rooms

 The reading room holds books and publications on economic and social topics such as business, finance, trade, transnational corporations, transport, energy, environment, population, status of women, etc.

 The reading room also houses the latest official statistical publications from most countries of the world and from many intergovernmental and non-governmental organizations.

 Periodical and Newspaper Collections

 The Library receives more than 4,000 periodicals and 80 newspapers from all over the world.
 Approximately 1,200 periodicals of general interest and 30 newspapers are displayed in the Periodical and Newspaper Collections Reading Room.
 Only current year issues are kept here.
 Back issues are stored in the Library stacks and can be obtained by request to the Loan Desk (Telephone number: +41 (0)22 917 41 84).

 It is also possible to consult more than 500 periodicals and international newspapers via the Internet.
-Two computers have been installed in the reading room for this purpose with the possibility of printing the articles.
+Six computers have been installed in the reading room for this purpose with the possibility of printing the articles.
 A photocopying machine is also available to users.